-Toucans make fantastic pets, and they are well known for their large and colorful beaks.
-They rarely bite, and if they do, it won’t injure you, and they have a long lifespan, with many birds living more than 25 years.
-However, Toucans are quite rare in the United States, so new owners can have many questions that can be difficult to find answers to, and one of the ones we get most often is what do these colorful birds eat.
-If you are considering purchasing one of these colorful birds for your home but would like to know more about what you feed it, keep reading while we discuss what Toucans eat in the wild and captivity so you can make an informed decision.
+Toucans are well known for their large and colorful beaks.
+They have a long lifespan, with many birds living more than 25 years.
+However, Toucans are quite rare in the United States, so bird enthusiasts may have many questions that can be difficult to find answers to, and one of the ones we get most often is what do these colorful birds eat.
+In general, Toucans have similar diet in the wild and in captivity, which consists of fruits, insects, invertebrates, rodents, and some vegetables.

 What Is a Toucan?

 Toucans are colorful birds with large, long beaks that will also have bright colors.
 Several species of Toucan range in size from 11 inches to more than 25-inches tall.
 The bill is usually longer than half its body length but remains extremely light.
 It helps the Toucan regulate its body temperature more efficiently and allows them to reach deep into tree holes to get food out of reach of other birds.
 The bill might also help them look more intimidating to other birds.
 Toucans can touch their head with their tail which is how they sleep, appearing as a ball of feathers.